kubeflow/kubeflow/kubeflow/weaveflux/README.md

 ks apply default -c weaveflux
 ```

 You will need to expose the service in order to use this.
+You are free to use different methods to expose.

 ```
 kubectl port-forward deployment/flux 3030:3030
 ```